virajp4/QuizQuarry/README.md

 # QuizQuarry
- Simple quiz website to practice words
+ Simple quiz website to practice words.
+Check it out at https://virajp4.me/QuizQuarry